 - “I’m going to wake up early tomorrow” (said while browsing Reddit and Facebook at 9pm…only to be doing the same thing 5 hours later)

-This is where I take an honesty bath.
+This is where I take a brutal honesty bath.

 What I mean is, I get BRUTALLY HONEST about myself.
 This means I look back at the last month and say, “What did I claim I was going to do?
 What did I really do?”